2022-23 Residence Life Handbook

 Traxler Hall Residence Hall:

-Rooms 101-106: Use the closest exit to exit building.
-Proceed across the parking lot/road and gather
+- Rooms 101-106: Use the closest exit to exit building.
+Proceed across the parking lot/road and gather by the greenhouse.

 If possible, use a fire extinguisher to help contain the fire.